Residential Real Estate

 Rental Market Trends:

-Rental prices in New Jersey rose nearly 5% in 2018, averaging just over $1,600 per unit.
-Current vacancy rates in New Jersey have held just over 2.7% in central NJ.
+Rental prices in New Jersey rose again in 2019, averaging just over $1,600 per unit.
+Current vacancy rates in New Jersey have held to around 3.8% in NJ. vs. 4.7% nationally.

 The drop in New Jersey’s homeownership contributes to rental demand.
 A 12+ year trend shows a decrease from 71% to 66%.
 This 7% decrease compared to an 8% national decrease contributes to the slower recovery of home prices in the state and adds over 20,000+ additional renters in our state.
 However, the 71% level resulted from the loose lending standards of the early 2000s and is actually at a good level.
 Households with no children stand at 65%, reflecting the decline in our school population.